Morbix/TableManager/README.md

 Other thing, every time you change the tableManager.state, the reloadData will be called automatically.

 ### Other Configurations

 TO DO

+## Progress

+### Library
+- Sections & Rows Visibility
+- Static Header for Section
+- Custom Header for Section
+- Custom Rows
+- Row Selection

+- TO DO:
+	- Static Footer for Section
+	- Custom Footer for Section

+### Documentation
+- Basic Usage

+- TO DO:
+	- Sections & Rows Visibility
+	- Row Selection
+	- Static Header for Section
+	- Custom Header for Section
+    - Static Footer for Section
+	- Custom Footer for Section

 ## Contribute